Service Needs for a Commercial Trash Compactor

 Using either a baler or compactor will help make your business run easier and reduce waste handling costs.
 Every company is striving to increase recycling, and having a baler or a compactor is the way to go.

 The difficult decision is choosing what one to get.
-What is the difference between baler or compactor?
+What is the difference between a baler and a compactor?
 How do you decide what one to get?
 What is the best one for your business?
 Here are the differences to help you choose the best fit for your needs and business.

-Balers are machines that help pack large amounts of recyclable material into compact and smaller shape, allowing easier storage and shipment.
+Balers are machines that help pack large amounts of recyclable material into compact and smaller shapes, allowing easier storage and shipment.
 In addition to this, they give companies another source of income.
-They are grouped into two categories: vertical baler (aka downstroke balers) and horizontal baler.
+They are grouped into two categories: vertical balers (aka downstroke balers) and horizontal balers.
 See the difference between vertical and horizontal balers here

 A baler is used to pack mainly recyclable materials such as cardboard, paper, plastics, metal, etc. The materials are then condensed into bales for easy storage and transport.
 Eventually, these bales are brought to a recycling company for resale and reuse.